BrinthanK/pyDeepP2SA/README.md

 #### `visualise_masks(image, masks)`

-This function visualizes the segmented image with the generated masks.
+This function visualises the segmented image with the generated masks.

 - `image`: The input image.
-- `masks`: The list of masks to visualize.
+- `masks`: The list of masks to visualise.

 #### `save_masks_to_csv(masks, csv_directory, pixel_to_micron)`